 Easily the best part of roasting your own Thanksgiving turkey is all of the drippings that pool in the bottom of the pan while it cooks that you can use to make homemade gravy.
 Talk about flavor!
 And don’t you dare throw those away or use gravy from a paper packet!
 If you do, we can’t be friends.
 Sorry, not sorry.

 These drippings are essential for making the most delicious, richest, savory homemade turkey gravy.
 And let’s be real, you can’t have a Thanksgiving meal without gravy.
-It’s necessary for the lean turkey meat, creamy mashed potatoes, sausage stuffing, and rolls.
+It’s necessary for the lean turkey meat, creamy mashed potatoes, sausage stuffing, and dinner rolls.
 And the best part is that this recipe is gluten-free, so you can save your calories for the rest of your Thanksgiving spread.

 roasted thanksgiving turkey on platter